oat-sa/eslint-config-tao/README.md

 ## Concept

-All extensions, projects and libraries under (`oat-sa` wide) should use the shared config as a basis.
+All extensions, projects and libraries (`oat-sa` wide) should use the shared config as a basis.
 Current extension contains a pack of shareable configs depending on the stack and target.
 General idea is described here: [https://eslint.org/docs/developer-guide/shareable-configs]()